-There are certain risk factors that may increase your chances for suffering from urinary incontinence.
+There are certain risk factors that may increase your chances of experiencing urinary incontinence.

 Some of these factors are:

-- Obesity: Many studies have linked obesity to an increase of urinary incontinence.
-The extra weight puts additional pressure on the bladder and can cause leakages
+- Being overweight: Many studies have linked obesity to urinary incontinence.
+The extra weight especially around your abdomen puts additional pressure on your bladder and can cause leakage events.

 Living with urinary incontinence